Investigating peat pipes

 A peat pipe is an underground channel through the peat that water flows through.

-Specifically, we are investigating the distribution of peat pipes in a degraded area (i.e. where they are, which is not obvious because they are underground).
-We’re also looking at the quality and flow of water out of a selection of the pipes, and finally the impact of blocking the same pipes.
+Specifically, we investigated the distribution of peat pipes in a degraded area (i.e. where they are, which is not obvious because they are underground).
+We also looked at the quality and flow of water out of a selection of the pipes, and finally the impact of blocking the same pipes.

 Peat pipes may represent a significant land management issue on blanket bog.
-They may contribute to low water table levels as they provide an escape route for water (healthy blanket bog has a high water table with water levels close to the surface).
-By researching the effectiveness of blocking peat pipes, the PhD project aims to produce best practice guidance for land managers.
+Apart from influencing the quality and flow of water off the bog, they may also contribute to low water table levels as they provide an escape route for water (healthy blanket bog has a high water table with water levels close to the surface).
+By researching the effectiveness of blocking peat pipes, the PhD project aimed to produce best practice guidance for land managers.

 Working together to bring life back to the South Pennine Moors Special Area of Conservation.

 MoorLIFE 2020: carbon audit